Toward Realistic Models in $T^2/\mathbb{Z}_2$ Flux Compactification: Toward realistic models

+The other configurations in Fig.\ref{fig:3-B} - \ref{fig:3-E} are consistent with Eq.(\ref{3-19}).
+The configuration with no any winding, which is illustrated in Fig.\ref{fig:3-B}, makes both sides zero.
+Configurations with windings of only left-(right-)handed fermion, which is illustrated in Fig.\ref{fig:3-C}, make Eq.(\ref{3-19}) hold due to $\rho_I^{\text{L}}=0(\rho_I^{\text{R}}=0)$ for any $I=1,2,3,4$.
+Fig.\ref{fig:3-D} shows that configuration whose fixed points are $\Delta\rho_I=0$, therefore both sides of Eq.(\ref{3-19}) are zero.
+Configurations in Fig.\ref{fig:3-E} have both the properties of Fig.\ref{fig:3-C} and Fig.\ref{fig:3-D}, whose fixed points are $\Delta\rho_I=0$ otherwise $\rho_I^{\text{L}}=0$ or $\rho_I^{\text{R}}=0$.

-This is a new constraint between the left- and the right-handed fermions.
-Applying Eq.(\ref{3-19}) to Eq.(\ref{3-16-2}), we find our prediction $n^{\text{H}} =1$ independent of the generation number $g$.
+Through the above analysis, we see that allowed and forbidden configurations are classified geometrically from pictures.
+Then we can predict Higgs numbers.
+Applying Eq.(\ref{3-19}) to Eq.(\ref{3-8}), we find $n^{\text{H}} =1$ independent of the generation number $g$.
 Thus, the realistic models in this case have only one Higgs fileds.

-Of course, not all of patterns between the left- and the right-handed fermions satisfy Eq.(\ref{3-19}), which is the case of equality in the triangle inequality (\ref{3-18}).
-This is satisfied if and only if all of $\Delta \rho_I \coloneqq -\rho_I^{\text{L}}+\rho_I^{\text{R}} \, (I=1,2,3,4)$ have same signs\footnote{Here, we treat that the sign of $\Delta \rho_I =0$ is both positive and negative.}.
-Let us discuss in detail what patterns of winding numbers are allowed in each left-handed class $V^{\text{L}}=0,1,2,3,4$.
+We also count allowed configurations in Appendix \ref{Appendix-2} and the result is consistent with Table 16 in Ref.\cite{Abe:2015_Classification}.
+We emphasize that the constraint on the models is given by winding numbers, which are geometrically clear from figures.